Best Sony a6600 Lenses

 It is a great choice for anyone wanting to ditch the zooms and try shooting with a prime lens.

 With a great compact design and f/1.8 maximum aperture, this lens pairs well with the a6600.

 It is very capable at focusing and capturing dark scenes.
-The combination of the 50mm equivalent focal length and f/1.8 aperture also make this lens great for portraits.
+The combination of the 50mm equivalent focal length and f/1.8 aperture also makes this lens great for portraits.

 My main complaint with this lens is that it’s a little soft, specifically around the edges.
 It does get sharper if you stop down a lot but this is a bit frustrating for a prime lens.

-I suppose you have to make a sacrifice for how affordable this lens is (check the latest price here) especially in a lightweight/compact design.
+I suppose you have to make a sacrifice for how affordable this lens is, especially in a lightweight/compact design.